-Nuvve has two wholly owned subsidiaries, Nuvve Corp. and Nuvve Pennsylvania LLC.
-Nuvve Corp. has four wholly owned subsidiaries: (1) Nuvve Denmark ApS, ("Nuvve Denmark"), a company registered in Denmark, (2) Nuvve SaS, a company registered in France, (3) Nuvve KK (Nuvve Japan), a company registered in Japan, and (4) Nuvve LTD, a company registered in United Kingdom.
-Nuvve Norway, a company registered in Norway is a branch of Nuvve Denmark.
-In March 2020, following the establishment of its investment in Dreev S.A.S. ("Dreev") in 2019 (Note 6), the Company ceased operations of its subsidiary, Nuvve SaS in France.
+Nuvve has two wholly owned subsidiaries, Nuvve Corp. and Nuvve Co (Nuvve Japan).
+Nuvve Corp. has three wholly owned subsidiaries: (1) Nuvve Denmark ApS, ("Nuvve Denmark"), a company registered in Denmark, (2) Nuvve SaS, a company registered in France, and (3) Nuvve LTD, a company registered in United Kingdom.
+In March 2020, following the establishment of its investment in Dreev S.A.S. ('Dreev") in 2019 (Note 6), the Company ceased operations of its subsidiary, Nuvve SaS in France.
 The two employees of Nuvve SaS resigned from the Company in March 2020 and were concurrently hired by Dreev.
 Financial results for Nuvve SaS are included in the Company's financial results through the cessation of operations.